bengal865/markdown-versus-plain-text/variables.md

 ### Declaring vs. Assigning

 One common misconception is that Python requires declaring variables before using them.
 This is not the case!
-In Python, variables are created the moment you assign a value to them using the equal sign (`=`).
+In Python, variables are created the moment you assign a value to them using the **assignment operator** (otherwise known in Math class as the equal sign (`=`).

 Here's the difference: